Skelly0/Publicia/documentation/Publicia Documentation.txt

 ## Features

-### Document Management
+### Document Management & Hybrid Search

-The bot uses an advanced hybrid search system combining vector embeddings and BM25:
+The bot uses an advanced hybrid search system combining vector embeddings and BM25 keyword matching:

 - Documents are chunked into smaller sections for precise retrieval
+- Documents are chunked into smaller sections for precise retrieval.
-- Each chunk is enhanced with AI-generated contextual information
+- **Contextual Retrieval**: Before embedding, each chunk is enhanced with AI-generated context explaining its relationship to the whole document.
+This significantly improves relevance.
-- Contextualized chunks are converted to vector embeddings using Google's Generative AI
+- Contextualized chunks are converted to vector embeddings using Google's Generative AI (`models/text-embedding-004`).
-- BM25 (Best Matching 25) provides complementary keyword-based matching
-- Score-based fusion combines embedding and BM25 results for optimal retrieval
+- **BM25 Indexing**: A separate BM25 index is maintained for efficient keyword matching.
+- **Hybrid Search Execution**: Queries are processed using both the vector embeddings (for semantic meaning) and the BM25 index (for keywords).
+- **Score-Based Fusion**: Results from both search methods are combined using a weighted scoring system (e.g., 60% embedding score, 40% BM25 score) to produce a final relevance ranking.
 - Queries are matched to the most relevant document chunks
 - Similarity scores determine the best matches
 - Documents can be added, removed, or searched directly

-### Contextual Retrieval
+### Contextual Retrieval (Integrated into Document Management)

-A sophisticated approach to improve search accuracy and content understanding:
+This sophisticated approach improves search accuracy and content understanding:

 - AI generates context for each document chunk to explain its relationship to the whole document
 - Context is prepended to chunks before embedding and indexing